YagiSoftware/blog/_posts/2023-08-22-how-to-password-protect-a-page-on-shopify.md

 ![Open your page.json file and get main type name](https://img.yagisoftware.com/22-password-protect-page/6page_json.png)

+(If your store theme does not have "page.json", then you can search for "page.liquid", and use it as a replacement for the "main-page.liquid" file for the steps below)

 Open the "main-page.liquid" in the code editor (or another file name if it is different), and paste the following code at the top of the file :